 This ground rule applies to structured, for-profit situations and NOT necessarily unstructured, political or social meetings.
 During our standard business meetings, participants have a duty to speak up.
 It remains the primary responsibility of the facilitator to protect all the meeting participants.
 It is NOT their job to reach down someone’s throat and pull it out of them.
 If participants have information to bear in a discussion, then it is their responsibility to share it.
 Participant involvement is their obligation, not simply their opportunity.
 Their silence speeds us up since we don’t have time to secure an audible from every participant on every point discussed in a meeting.
 Their silence indicates two positions that need to be stressed by the facilitator, namely:

 - They will support it, and

 - They will not lose any sleep over it.

 If either is not true, shame on them—they are being paid to participate.
-If they cannot accept their responsibility, they should work somewhere else.
+If they cannot accept their fiduciary responsibility, they should work somewhere integrity is not valued..

 4. Make your thinking visible

 People do not think causally.
 They think symptomatically.
 Two people eating from the same bowl of chili may argue over how “spicy” it is.
 Note, they seldom argue about verbs and nouns.
 Rather they argue about modifiers (eg, adjectives and adverbs).
 They subjectively argue about spiciness.
 To one, the chili is hot.
 To the other, it is not.
 They are both right.
 A great facilitator will get them to ‘objectify‘ their discussion so that they both can agree that the chili is 1,400 Scoville Units.
 They don’t think Scoville Units however, they think ‘hot”.
 As facilitator you must challenge them to make their thinking visible.

 Secondary Ground Rules